Dependency Cooldowns¶

 semver-patch-days: 3

-Dependabot does exempt security updates from cooldowns, so critical CVE fixes still get PRs immediately.
+Both Renovate and Dependabot exempt security updates from cooldowns, so critical CVE fixes still get PRs immediately.

 The configurations above work fine in your developer setups, but if you're building container images for development, those settings don't carry over automatically.
 If your team maintains shared base images for development, bake the cooldown configs into those images so that individual developers don't have to remember to configure these settings themselves.